MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/responding-to-a-compromised-email-account.md

 ## What is a Compromised Email Account in Office 365?
 Access to Office 365 mailboxes, data and other services, is controlled through the use of credentials, for example a user name and password or PIN.
 When someone other than the intended user steals those credentials, the stolen credentials are considered to be compromised.
 With them the attacker can sign in as the original user and perform illicit actions.
-Using the stolen credentials, the attacker can access the user’s Office 365 mailbox, SharePoint folders, or files in the users OneDrive.
+Using the stolen credentials, the attacker can access the user’s Office 365 mailbox, SharePoint folders, or files in the user's OneDrive.
 One action commonly seen is the attacker sends emails as the end-user to recipients both inside and outside of the organization.
 When the attacker emails data to external recipients, this is called data exfiltration.

 ## Symptoms of a Compromised Office 365 Email Account
 Users may notice and report unusual activity in their Office 365 mailboxes.
 Here are some common symptoms:
 - Suspicious activity, such as missing or deleted emails.
 - Other users may receive emails from the compromised account without the corresponding email existing in the **Sent Items** folder of the sender.
 - The presence of inbox rules that weren't created by the intended user or the administrator.
 These rules may automatically forward emails to unknown addresses or move them to the **Notes**, **Junk Email**, or **RSS Subscriptions** folders.
-For more information, see [Detect and Remediate Outlook Rules and Custom Forms Injections Attacks in Office 365](detect-and-remediate-outlook-rules-forms-attack.md)
 - The users display name may be changed in the Global Address List.
 - The user's mailbox is blocked from sending email.